-The fourth waterfall on the creek is another small one, but is still worth taking some time to enjoy.
+The fourth waterfall on the creek is another small one but is still worth taking some time to enjoy.

 That being said, I have seen the first waterfall I mentioned called “Miners Run Falls” in the book “Pennsylvania Waterfalls” by Scott Brown.
 However, I’m thinking that he calls it that because he doesn’t include the creeks other waterfalls in his book.

 There is no doubt that this would be a very popular waterfall if a trail was ever built to it.
 Because there is a bit of separation between the two tiers here, I’ve seen some that consider this to be two separate falls, but I’ll go with the overall consensus and call this one very tall waterfall.

 I’ve been told by others that it is possible to get to the top of the first tier for a better view of the upper part of this waterfall, but I elected to go around out of an abundance of caution.

 At this point, Miners Run is relatively wide, but water typically only flows off the right side of the creek here.
 While this is taller than some of the other falls on the creek, it seems a bit anti-climatic after the last waterfall.

 From here, it’s time to head back down Miners Run.
 While facing upstream, you should be able to make out a faint, but obvious trail to your right.
 This trail follows an old grade along Miners Run.

 This trail is actually on the Loyalsock State Forest Map as Miners Run Trail.
 However, it is very overgrown.
-Nevertheless, it is easy enough to follow, even through a few dozen yards of very, very overgrown laurel.
+Nevertheless, it is easy enough to follow, even though a few dozen yards of very, very overgrown laurel.

 Once you get back to Rock Run Road, it’s worth taking a few minutes to check out the small waterfall downstream of the bridge.
-While this waterfall is only a few feet high, it’s location close to the road and the scenic bridge in the background make this worth visiting, as it is quite photogenic.
+While this waterfall is only a few feet high, its location close to the road and the scenic bridge in the background make this worth visiting, as it is quite photogenic.

 Notes for Hiking to the Miners Run Waterfalls

 If you are coming the other way, this will be the second bridge after crossing over Rock Run and turning onto Rock Run Road.
 The bridge is approximately 2.2 miles after you cross Lycoming Creek after leaving Ralston.

 There is a parking area large enough for a handful of cars right next to the bridge.
-The coordinates for this parking area are: 41.515884, -76.916664.
+The coordinates for this parking area are 41.515884, -76.916664.